 The content of the Aspire Programme will be aligned to the Player Development Framework.

 The Aspire Programme sessions will be hosted at the Regional Talent Hubs within each region.
-With the Hubs coming on board at different times during the 2018-19 season, we are procuring facilities to host the Aspire sessions in the interim.
-These venues will be announced shortly.
+With the Hubs coming on board at different times during the 2018-19 season, we have procured facilities to host the Aspire sessions in the 2018-19 year.

 The EDP is the Diploma in Sporting Excellence (DiSE) qualification, tailored to basketball.
 This is designed to meet the needs of players aged 16-19 that wish to continue their sporting career and gain appropriately levelled educational qualifications at the same time.
 The EDP is not a qualification for simply playing the game; this is a two-year programme whereby players receive additional support and guidance for their basketball development and education.
 The EDP is aimed at athletes who have the realistic potential to achieve excellence and are seeking to perform at the highest level as their main career goal.